dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-17-Expectation.md

 $\mathbb{E}[f(x)]$

-By default, we can assume that

-$\mathbb{E}[\cdot]$

-averages over the values of all the random variables inside the brackets.
+By default, we can assume that $\mathbb{E}[\cdot]$ averages over the values of all the random variables inside the brackets.

-Likewise, when there is no ambiguity, we may omit the square brackets:
+Likewise, when there is no ambiguity, we may omit the square brackets and just write $\mathbb{E}$.

-$\mathbb{E}$

-Expectations are linear:
+When expectations are linear:

 <div>